Step-by-step workflow guide

 Each recommendation shows its RAO score, a dimension breakdown (Security, Compliance, Cost, etc.), and which C-codes it addresses.
 If you have existing infrastructure or client preferences outside AIM's scored catalog, you can add them as user-defined constraints — they'll appear in all generated documents with a clear “user-defined” designation.

-Use the Product Catalog Query widget in the Recommendations section to investigate specific products.
-You can ask AIM to explain why a product ranked where it did — this uses one snapshot credit and the explanation is cached so you won't be charged for re-reads.
+Use the Product Catalog Query widget in Recommendations to investigate specific products.
+AIM can explain why a product ranked where it did using its scores, constraint fit, and competitor comparisons; explanations are cached for consistent re-reads.

 Review your Architecture Diagram